nnieddu/ft_services/README.md

 # API bearer tokens to authenticate to the kubelet's HTTPS endpoint
 # --host-only-cidr works only with virtualbox driver + safari make things worse
 # delete to use default host cidr (192.168.99.1/24) if anything goes wrong

+TODO :
+-StatefulSet instead of deployment for db
+-Better organisation pv idb
+-secret for all credentials
+-ssl between pma and mariabdb
+-clean and finish readme